-Alexa Announcements is a brand new feature, which lets you broadcast messages to your Echo speakers – without the right to reply.
+Alexa Announcements, meanwhile, is a feature that lets you broadcast messages to your Echo speakers without the right to reply - so, let's explore how to set it all up.

 What is Alexa Drop In and how do you enable it?